panrg/questions/draft-irtf-panrg-questions.md

 architecture has two important properties: it exposes the properties of available Internet paths to endpoints, and provides for endpoints and applications to use these properties to select paths through the Internet for their traffic.
+While this property of "path awareness" already exists in many Internet-connected networks within single domains and via administrative interfaces to the network layer, a fully path-aware internetwork expands these concepts across layers and across the Internet.

 This document poses questions in path-aware networking open as of 2020, that must be answered in the design, development, and deployment of path-aware internetworks.
 It was originally written to frame discussions in the Path Aware Networking proposed Research Group (PANRG), and has been published to